Battalion Oil Corporation (BATL) Bundle

 Original location

-The operational headquarters have historically been centered in Houston, Texas.
+The operational headquarters have consistently been in Houston, Texas, the hub of the US energy industry.

 Founding team members